geotrev/omdomdom/README.md

 diff(nextNode, omDomDomNode)
 ```

+## Gotchas

+1. If you expect the number of children to change within an element, you should add a unique `key` to those elements to ensure they are tracked between renders.
+2. Always render to a single root element.
+Any more than 1, or 0 elements, will throw an error.

 ## Support

 OmDomDom works in all modern browsers and IE11.
 It requires no polyfills or external dependencies.